Grow your own runner beans from seed

 People ask me if there is a right or wrong way to plant bean seeds and the answer is a definite YES, there is.

-Take a look at the photo of the runner bean and you will just be able to make out the scar in the centre top of the seed.
-Look at the left hand side of that scar and you will see a small projection, and this to be pushed into the soil first as this is where the root will emerge from.
+Take a look at the photo of the runner bean and you will be able to make out the scar in the centre top of the seed.
+Look at the left hand side of that scar and you will see that it narrows to a point, and this to be pushed into the soil first as this is where the root will emerge from.
 This matters when planting in pots because if you get it the wrong way round the seed will start to sprout its roots at the top.

 When do you plant out?
 This depends entirely on where you live and I can say that the south of the country enjoys a far longer planting and growing season than the midlands where we live, or the north of the country.
 I believe there is a good 30/40 days difference between the far south and the far north but generally the middle of May is a good time to plant out, or early May if you are planting seeds directly into the soil.